 Also coming up from South Jersey was Double Nickel Brewing from Pennsauken, who just went through a brand refresh with new logos for their can line-up.
 Making the trip up the turnpike was their everyday drinking Vienna Lager and candy-goodness from their Belgian Strong Golden Ale.

-Wet Ticket Brewing is new to the JC festival, so they brought in their fruity Tastes Like Summer Watermelon Wheat, which tastes like…something you should be drinking right now.
+Wet Ticket Brewing is new to the festival, so they brought in their fruity Tastes Like Summer Watermelon Wheat; it tastes like…something you should be drinking right now.
 Making it’s debut this month is their One Way Ticket, a single hop IPA that uses Centennial hops.

 While Brotherton Brewery continues planning out a taproom in South Jersey (which could possibly be completed by the end of 2018), your best bet is to grab a sample at a beer festival like JCCBF.
 Included for sampling was their IPA, which uses Citra hops, and their Pine Barrens Pilsner, a traditional, clean-drinking German-style ale.

 The crazy Bolero Snort crew have been longtime purveyors of amazing and unusual beer with punny names.
 For this season, they’ve re-introduced their Pineapple Express Bullazed, a double IPA that’s conditioned on pineapple.
-Bullyjuice, with a can that nods to Beetlejuice, is a Double Dry Hopped DIPA that also has plenty of tropical fruit flavors.
+Bullyjuice, with a can that nods to Beetlejuice, is actually a Double Dry Hopped DIPA; in addition, it has plenty of tropical fruit flavors.

-Finally, 902 Brewing are rapidly getting their name out with an expanding can line (P.A.T.H. is a must have) and can now be found on tap at NJ Beer Co.’s taproom in North Bergen.
-Also on the canning lines are their double IPA No Line that swirls with Simcoe, Mosaic and El Dorado hops and Black Dynomite Black IPA, one of their original brews.
+Finally, 902 Brewing are rapidly getting their name out with an expanding can line (P.A.T.H. is a must have); they can now also be found on tap at NJ Beer Co.’s taproom in North Bergen.
+Also on the canning lines are their double IPA No Line; this one swirls with Simcoe, Mosaic and El Dorado hops and Black Dynomite Black IPA, one of their original brews.

 Want to see more highlights from the best New Jersey events?
 Catch up on our recap series, The Best of!